 Learner drivers who have an average of 22 hours of practice with a parent, family member or friend on top of their driving lessons are more likely to pass their driving test at the first attempt.

-Having a family member or friend teach you to drive can be more stressful than your driving instructor, so you must remain calm and patient.
+Having a a parent or other family member teach you to drive can be more stressful than your driving instructor, so you must remain calm and patient.
 Share the following learner driver tips with the person teaching you to ensure they’re safe and give you the best advice.

 - Make sure you already know the basics!